Home 9 Lion 9 History of Lions

 The Big Picture

-The Panthera lineage is an incredible tale of how small cats turned into some of the coolest predators on Earth.
-From Panthera blytheae sneaking around Tibet, to giant cave lions and American lions ruling the Ice Age, to the lions we see lounging on the savanna today—it’s all part of the same family adventure.
-Lions are just one branch that grew out of that ancient Asian beginning.
+The evolution of the lion is an incredible tale of how small cats turned into some of the fiercest predators on Earth.
+From Panthera blytheae in Tibet, to giant cave lions and American lions ruling the Ice Age, to the lions we see lounging on the savanna today.

 References